 And what I must do then, think here before.

-In the first stanza of this piece the speaker begins by conceding the fact that he is “coming to that holy room,” meaning heaven.
+In the first stanza of ‘Hymn to God, My God, in My Sickness’, the speaker begins by conceding the fact that he is “coming to that holy room,” meaning heaven.
 It is his ultimate destination to be entered into sooner than he might like.
 He continues on to describe the “room” in greater detail.
 It is wonderful in that there is the “choir of saints for evermore.”
 All who enter heaven, like the speaker himself, are “made [God’s] music.”
 He will be like an “instrument” which he tunes himself, hoping to be as pleasing as possible.

-These line serve as an introduction to the poem and to the process of dying.
+These lines serve as an introduction to the poem and to the process of dying.
 The speaker is preparing himself “here before” for what he “must do then.”